chaoss/community/code-of-conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise, unacceptable behavior may be reported by contacting the CHAOSS Code of Conduct Team at
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the CHAOSS Code of Conduct Team at
 <chaoss-inclusion@lists.linuxfoundation.org>.
 All
 complaints will be reviewed and investigated and will result in a response that